m4n3dw0lf/NetGUARD/README.md

 ## Basics

- - Finish NetGUARD with kill -2 to generate a .pcap file with traffic
+ - Finish NetGUARD with kill -2 to generate a .pcap file with network traffic intercepted by NetGUARD

   > example: